(WARNING: THIS ARTICLE CONTAINS GRAPHIC CONTENT)

 This boy is truly a miracle.
-He has just celebrated his 13th birthday, yet the day he was born doctors said he had no chance of survival.
+He has just celebrated his thirteenth birthday, yet the day he was born, doctors said he had no chance of survival.
 His family feels they are blessed to have him and will continue the fight for their precious son.

-“We don’t know what will happen in Tres’ future, no one thought he would be here today.”
+“We don’t know what will happen in Tres’s future, no one thought he would be here today.”

 “It was very exciting celebrating his birthday and emotional, but very surreal waiting for the big day, I was an anxious mess worrying about him,” his mom said.

 When she first laid eyes on her newborn son, she found it hard.

 “When they brought him into my room he was hooked up to a carrier box with all of his monitors, the only thing I could touch was his leg,” said Brandy.
 “He was adorable and shocking at the same time, one side of his face looked like our older son, the other resembled our middle son.

 “When he was born he had such a large cleft that it went up into his nasal passage and you could see into his sinus cavity as it was all open.